Cultural Sensitivity for Better Breastfeeding Outcomes

 To help hospital staff manage this balancing act, we’ve compiled a list of best practices from Davis, who possesses 17 years of community-based health experience.

-Above all else, empower mothers.
+Above all else, empower mothers and birthing people.
 Mothers want to do what’s best for their babies.
 But for mothers with limited lactation education and experience, this desire can make them vulnerable to a lack of self-efficacy; trusting a long-standing cultural tradition or the experience of their peers makes more sense than trusting their bodies’ abilities to produce milk.
 Empower each mother by:

 - Describing the specific and important impact of her milk: explain that she is the only person who can provide this milk for her baby, milk that is specifically made to keep her baby healthy.